 - Continue to send ICML exports when necessary.

-5. From Home, import the IDML file provided by your designer.
+5. From Home, convert the IDML file provided by your designer into XHTML.

 - While ICML can be exported by section, IDML is imported as the full document.